 Tips for Visiting Plitvice Lakes National Park

-2. Follow the Park Rules
+Follow the Park Rules

-Best Things to Do in Plitvice Lakes
+Best Things to Do in Plitvice Lakes National Park

-This waterfall at the very bottom of the Lower Lakes is the highest in the park at 78 meters.
-Watching as the waters plunge down into the Korana is quite a sight to behold.
+This waterfall at the very bottom of the Lower Lakes is the tallest in the park (78 meters).
+The waters plunging down into the Korana is quite a sight to behold.
 If you take the steps near the waterfall up out of the canyon, you’ll reach another superb spot for a photo, this time looking up to the canyon.

 Lower Lakes Boardwalks

-Lake Kozjak and the Boat Ride
+Lake Kozjak and Boat Ride